LiaScript/docs/README.md

 #### `password`

+    --{{0}}--
-The password input is actually text input, but in contrast to text the input is not directly visible and the script is only executed after the input field looses its context.
+The password input is also a text input, but unlike regular text inputs, the input characters are not directly visible.
+Similar to the search input, the script associated with it is only executed after the input field loses focus.

 ``` markdown
 <script input="password">